spyder-ide/spyder/REVIEW.md

 For example,

-> In Spyder projects, we review pull requests by labelling which feedback needs to be addressed versus which feedback is optional.
-For more information, refer to the Review Guidelines in `REVIEW.md`.
+> In Spyder projects, we review pull requests by labeling which feedback needs to be addressed versus which feedback is optional.
+For more information, refer to the [Review Guidelines](https://github.com/spyder-ide/spyder/blob/master/REVIEW.md).

 ## Reviewing process